 Are you a fan of sugar snap peas?
 You’re in luck.
-Last year I planted a disease-resistant version of the beloved ‘Sugar Snap Pea’ and the yield was excellent—plus, all the pods were the fat, crunchy ones we have come to love!
+A couple years ago, I planted a disease-resistant version of the beloved ‘Sugar Snap’ pea and the yield was excellent—plus, all the pods were the fat, crunchy ones we have come to love!
 Learn more about sugar snap peas and how to plant this spring crop.

 I had a neighbor years ago—an old farmer who always planted his peas as soon as the ground could be worked in the spring.
-Many years his newly planted pea rows were soon covered by a foot or more of wet spring snow.
+In many years, his newly planted pea rows were soon covered by a foot or more of wet spring snow.
 He would calmly remark that it wouldn’t bother the peas and in fact was helpful.
 “Poor man’s fertilizer” is what he called it and he always had the earliest and tastiest peas in town.

 Poor Man’s Fertilizer

 There actually is some truth to this bit of gardening lore.
 Falling snow absorbs ammonia from the air which breaks down when the sun melts the snow, releasing a small amount of nitric acid into the soil.
 Since in the spring most of the ground has thawed it is able to absorb the meltwater rather than having it run off.
 French peasants believed that a spring snow was as beneficial to the garden as a coating of manure and old-time farmers took it a step further, plowing a spring snowfall under to capture all its goodness.